 There are already attacks to test the limits of AI.
 Robustness is a particular concern for narrow AI.
 How well do they work when you test them outside of their comfort zone.
-The answer is not well.
+As of today, not well.
 Image recognition machine learning algorithms often misclassify adversarial examples — images that have specific noise injected into them.

 This is a benign example.
 It’s not hard to imagine a malicious implementation of this kind of hack, however.
 Imagine an adversarial attack on the AI in your self-driving car that changes “stop sign” into “green light” in its programming.
 Not only would it be potentially more deadly than something like cutting the brake lines in someone’s car, it would be a virtual attack and therefore (hypothetically) highly scalable.

 The core problem with AI safety comes down to one simple question: How can we make sure the AI wants what we want?
-OpenAI is trying to lead research in this field.
-Though it is dedicated to this field, it is not working in this alone.
+OpenAI is trying to lead research in this field, and it is not working alone.
 The concrete problems paper included researchers from Google Brain, Stanford, and UC Berkeley alongside OpenAI.